icoverservices/monolog/README.md

 ### License

-Monolog is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+Icoverlog is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ### Acknowledgements